 Bheshaja – medicines used in the treatment,

 Bala – strength and immunity of the patient,

 Shareera – nature of the body of the patient

 Satva – ability of the patient to tolerate the disease / treatment

 Prakruti – nature, body type of the patient.

 Variation of these factors in causing disease is very subtle.
-Hence, even a brilliant physician can sometime create an error in judging the disease or the line and quantity of treatment.
+Hence, even a brilliant physician can sometimes create an error in judging the disease or the line and quantity of treatment.
 So, subsequently signs of a good treatment, bad treatment and antidotes are explained further.

 An expert architect should design a good hospital building.
 The building should be strong and should not be exposed to winds.
 It should be so constructed as to allow wind only through one passage.
 It should provide comfortable moving space.
-The building should not be situated in a mountainous place nor it should be located near a bigger building.
+The building should not be situated in a mountainous place nor should it be located near a bigger building.

-The building should be well equipped with a water reservoir or water pot, motor, pestle, Latrine, bath room and kitchen.
+The building should be well equipped with a water reservoir or water pot, motor, pestle, Latrine, bathroom and kitchen.

 Medical attendants and other general requirements